Omnibus Embedding for Multiple Graphs¶

 Embed the two graphs using omnibus embedding¶

 The purpose of embedding graphs is to obtain a Euclidean representation, sometimes called latent positions, of the adjacency matrices.
-Again, we assume that the probability matrix of a graph is given by \(P = XX^T\) and we are trying to estimate \(X\).
-The benefit of omnibus embedding is that the latent positions of all embedded graphs live in the same canonical space, thus eliminating the need to align the results.
+Again, we assume that the probability matrix of a graph is given by

 We use all of the default parameters.
 Underneath, the select_dimension algorithm will automatically find the optimal embedding dimension for us.
 In this example, we get the following estimate,